Skip to content

 Why the CLARITY Act Has Not Yet Passed

 Even though both parties are interested, the CLARITY Act has faced problems in the Senate.
-These delays are not just about scheduling; they show deep disagreements about how crypto should be regulated.
+These delays are not just about timing.
+They show deep disagreements about how crypto should be regulated.

 Several factors have contributed to the impasse: